Spring in the Patch Takes a Fallow Year

 Street Art from Cassettelord, Brighton’s well known urban street artist will be creating a mural during the event.

 Also DJ Frank!
-Francis will be interviewing Mark Riley who is a veteran Radio DJ from the US in a Q&A “Reflections from The Paradise Garage & The New York Loft: A Conversation with Mark Riley and Francis Field”
+Francis will be interviewing Mark Riley who is a veteran Radio DJ/Journalist from New York in a Q&A “Reflections from The Paradise Garage & The New York Loft: A Conversation with Mark Riley and Francis Field”

-Mark Riley was there, back in the day in New York and was friends of some of the folk who stated the whole scene.
+Mark Riley was there, back in the day in New York and was friends of some of the folk who started the whole scene.
 A DJ who certainly has a tale or two to tell!
+Mark currently hosts a radio slot on 1BTN.

-Here’s footage from a previous event, where Francis was on the
+Here’s footage from a previous event, where Francis (DJ Frank) was on the “wheels of steel”.

 DJ Frank says…

-Great music came out of many communities such as The Bronx and Queens and reflected them, some songs were about finding the best party, others about looking after one another and respecting yourself.
+Great music came out of many communities such as The Bronx and Queens and reflected those communities.
+Some songs were about finding the best party, others about looking after one another and respecting yourself.
 Norman Jay says when at a 70’s block party, MFSB’s classic track “Love is the Message” came on, he said you could feel the togetherness and emotion.

-Disco, soul and funk were still big, labels like Prelude and West End bringing heavy funk like Forrrce’s dubbed out funk crazyness “Keep on Dancing” to the cool disco-funk of The Strikers “Body Music”.
-Soon reggae-disco landing with Monyaka’s floor winner, “Go deh Yaka – Go to the Top” and then there was the futuristic sounds of electro.
+Disco, soul and funk were still big, labels like Prelude and West End bringing heavy funk like Forrrce’s dubbed out funk crazyness “Keep on Dancing” to the cool disco-funk of The Strikers’ “Body Music”.
+Soon reggae-disco landed with Monyaka’s floor winner, “Go deh Yaka – Go to the Top” and then there was the futuristic sounds of electro.

 The rockers weren’t sleeping either, artists such as Talking Heads, James White & the Blacks, Arthur Russell, Lizzy Mercier Descloux and a young Madonna among many brought funk into their sound.
 It was all going on for sure!